ThrillStays

 Ericeira

-Ericeira is a World Surfing Reserve, one of only a few in the world, and for good reason.
+Ericeira is a World Surfing Reserve — one of only eleven in the world — and for good reason.
 Within a 4-kilometer stretch of coastline, you have at least eight quality breaks covering every skill level from beginner beach break to expert-only reef.
+The autumn of 2025 produced exceptional swells at Ribeira d’Ilhas and Coxos, and 2026 forecasters expect the same NW Atlantic swell window from September through November.

 Key spots: